AntAllch/115base/site/src/main-eggs/citadelle-des-morts.md

 <h3 id='fire-sword'>Upgrade Swords - Fire Sword (Dragon)</h3> <br>

-- Take the Basic sword and interact with the dragon head at the top of the stairs in Entrance Hall, your Sword will then be placed inside and the dragon will activate
+- Take the Basic Dragon Sword and interact with the dragon head at the top of the stairs in Entrance Hall, your Sword will then be placed inside and the dragon will activate

 - There will be 3 Braziers that are now filled with fire, you must go to each one and interact with it, you will then be covered with fire and you must run back to the Dragon where you placed your sword and interact with it to transfer the fire into the Dragon